Andrew Benintendi Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 23rd in MLB with a collective 8.2 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.